Lamorinda panoramic view

 The Caldecott Tunnel

 Your gateway to Lamorinda from the west.
 Four bores carry Highway 24 through the hills.
-The fourth bore opened in 2013, adding much-needed capacity.
+The fourth bore opened in 2013, adding much-needed capacity and finally eliminating the old reversible-middle-bore system.
+See our full Caldecott Tunnel guide for history, traffic patterns, bore-by-bore quirks, alternate routes, and what to do when it closes.

 Traffic patterns: